prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 67 - Lodging of the Defence to the Statement for a declaration of non -infringement

 The defendant shall lodge a Defence to the Statement for a declaration of non -infringement within two months of service of the Stateme nt for a declaration of non -infringement.

-###### Rule 68 - Contents of the Defence to the Statement for a declaration of non -infringement
+###### Rule 68 - Contents of the Defence to the Statement for a declaration of non-infringement

 The Defence to the Statement for a declaration of non -infringement shall contain the matters referred to in Rule 24(a) to ( j).
 Rule 13.2 and .3 shall apply mutatis mutandis .